tier4/scenario_simulator_v2/docs/design/OpenSCENARIOSupport.md

 ### Position

-- Currently, only WorldPosition and LanePosition are implemented for element of this type.
+- Currently, only WorldPosition and LanePosition are implemented for an element of this type.

 | Element                | Status      |
 |:-----------------------|:-----------:|